Cognigy/Documentation/docs/ai/installation/AI-login.md

 ### Multiple Organizations

 In Cognigy.AI, you can be part of more than one [organization](../administer/access/management-ui.md#organizations).
 Each organization has a different login URL.
-For each organization, the login URL follows the pattern below:
+For each organization, the login URL follows this pattern:

 ```txt
 https://<frontend-url>/login?organizationId=<organization-id>